MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/updateenvironment-newinfrastructure.md

 > This topic applies to deployments of Finance and Operations 8.1 and later.

 # Supported package types
-Because environments deployed on the [new infrastructure stack](https://go.microsoft.com/fwlink/?linkid=2044792&amp;clcid=0x409) will be on 8.1 and later, we support the following package types:
+Because environments deployed on the [modern infrastructure stack](infrastructure-stack.md) will be on 8.1 and later, we support the following package types:

 - **AOT deployable package** - A deployable package that is generated from application metadata and source code.
 This deployable package is created in a **build** environment.
 - **Binary update package** - A deployable package that contains dynamic-link libraries (DLLs) and other binaries and metadata that the platform and application depend on.
 This is a package released by Microsoft.